kambi-ng/blog/_posts/2023-06-23-adding_monad_to_golang-mustafasegf.md

     isErr bool
 }
 ```

-after that we just need to implement map, getter, unwrap, and constructor right? well... yeah but that's tedious and thankfully there's already a good golang package called [`samber/mo`](https://github.com/samber/mo) that already implement most of the stuff that we need.
+after that, we just need to implement map, getter, unwrap, and constructor right? well... yeah but that's tedious and thankfully there's already a good golang package called [`samber/mo`](https://github.com/samber/mo) that already implements most of the stuff that we need.

 Now let's try to make a simple http server.

-### example http server without monad
+### Http server example without monad

 ```go
 package main